LeMahieu hurt, but Frazier’s 5 RBIs lift Yanks over Red Sox

 Yankees starter James Paxton (1-1) allowed three runs in five innings.

 LeMahieu, hitting .411 atop the Yankees’ lineup, was pulled in the sixth inning after an awkward whiff against Eovaldi in the fourth.
-The three-time Gold Glove winner was trailed by a trainer and manager Aaron Boone as he paced around the plate area favoring his hand, but he remained in the game and grounded out weakly.
-He played another half-inning in the field before being replaced by Wade.
+He remained in the game and grounded out weakly but was pulled after playing another half-inning in the field.

+X-rays were negative, but the Yankees sent LeMahieu to the hospital for an MRI and CT scan.
+LeMahieu broke the same thumb in 2018 with Colorado.
+He told Boone this injury felt similar.

+“He was pretty sore,” Boone said.
+“We’ll just have to see what comes back from that.”

 Frazier and Wade again showed off the depth of a club that won the AL East in 2019 despite placing a record 30 different players on the injured list.

-Frazier, a talented 25-year-old blocked the past few seasons by Judge and Stanton, is 7 for 11 with two home runs in three games since being recalled from the club’s alternate site this week.
+Frazier, a promising 25-year-old blocked the past few seasons by Judge and Stanton, is 7 for 11 with two home runs in three games since being recalled from the club’s alternate site this week.

+“It’s a good feeling, you know, because trying to play the position of Aaron Judge is not easy,” Frazier said.
+“I knew that last year whenever I was playing right field, none of those fans that bought season tickets came to the game to see me play.
+They came to see him.”

-He went the other way to right field for his homer off Eovaldi in the sixth and added a bases-loaded single in the seventh to drive in two more.
+Frazier went the other way to right for his homer off Eovaldi in the sixth and added a bases-loaded single in the seventh to drive in two more.

-Criticized for defensive acumen and effort, Frazier helped Paxton strand two baserunners in the first when he laid out to catch Bogaerts’ sharp line drive in right-center.
+Criticized for his defensive acumen and effort, Frazier helped Paxton strand two baserunners in the first when he laid out to catch Bogaerts’ sharp line drive in right-center.

+“I obviously had a few mishaps last year, but I had a long offseason and a long coronavirus offseason as well to make up for some stuff that happened last year,” Frazier said.
+“I never really looked at myself as a bad outfielder.
+I just had a couple bad plays.”

 He did it all from behind a pinstripe face covering he’s wearing this season as a COVID-19 precaution.